William M. Feigenbaum

-Life
+Early life and education

-Feigenbaum was born on Christmas Day 1886, in Antwerp, Belgium, the son of Benjamin Feigenbaum and Matilda (Kaminsky) Feigenbaum, both originally from Warsaw.
-The family emigrated to the United States and settled in Brooklyn where he attended the public schools and Boys High School.
-He graduated A.B. from Columbia College in 1907, and A.M. from Columbia University in 1908.
-He also took courses at Dartmouth College, Wisconsin University and National University School of Law.
-From 1909 to 1912, he worked in the Bureau of Statistics and Accounts of the Interstate Commerce Commission in Washington, D.C.
+William Feigenbaum was born on Christmas Day 1886, in Antwerp, Belgium, the son of Benjamin Feigenbaum and Matilda (Kaminsky) Feigenbaum, both originally from Warsaw.

+The family emigrated to the United States and settled in Brooklyn, where William attended the public schools and Boys High School.
+He graduated with a B.A. from Columbia College in 1907, and then earned an M.A. from Columbia University in 1908.
+He also took courses at Dartmouth College, Wisconsin University, and the National University School of Law.

+Career

+From 1909 to 1912, Feigenbaum worked in the Bureau of Statistics and Accounts of the Interstate Commerce Commission in Washington, D.C.
 In 1912, he returned to New York and worked for the New York Public Service Commission (1st D.).

 Like his father, Feigenbaum was a member of the Socialist Party of America.
 In November 1916, he ran for Congress in the 10th District, but was defeated by the incumbent Republican Reuben L. Haskell.

 Socialists elected in New York City, 1917.

 Standing (L-R): Abraham Beckerman, Barnet Wolff, Alexander Braunstein, Algernon Lee, Baruch Charney Vladeck, Adolph Held, and Maurice Calman.

 Seated: August Claessens, William Feigenbaum, Elmer Rosenberg, Louis Waldman, Joseph Whitehorn, Jacob Panken, Abraham Shiplacoff, William Karlin, Samuel Orr, Charles B. Garfinkel, Benjamin Gitlow, and Joseph A. Weil.

-In November 1917, he was elected to the New York State Assembly (Kings County, 6th District), defeating the incumbent Republican Nathan D. Shapiro.
+In November 1917, Feigenbaum was elected to the New York State Assembly (Kings County, 6th District), defeating the incumbent Republican Nathan D. Shapiro.
 Feigenbaum polled 3,694 votes, Shapiro polled 3,184 votes, and Democrat Martin Solomon polled 2,217.
 Feigenbaum was one of ten Socialist members of the 141st New York State Legislature in 1918.

-After losing reelection in 1918, Feigenbaum became the associated editor of The New Leader, and wrote for several newspapers and political magazines.
-He was again an unsuccessful candidate for the Assembly in 1919, 1922 and 1923, as well as for Congress in 1924, 1926, and 1928, and for State Senate in 1930, 1932 and 1934.
+After losing reelection in 1918, Feigenbaum became the associate editor of The New Leader, and wrote for several newspapers and political magazines.
+He was again an unsuccessful candidate for the State Assembly in 1919, 1922 and 1923, as well as for the U.S. Congress in 1924, 1926, and 1928, and for State Senate in 1930, 1932 and 1934.

 After the Old Guard faction of the Socialist Party broke away in 1936, Feigenbaum joined them in forming the Social Democratic Federation.
 He was later involved with the American Labor Party.

 Feigenbaum died on April 23, 1949, at the Montgomery Nursing Home in Brooklyn.